cjcarlson/plague-wna/README.md

-# plague-wna
+# Scripts for "Plague risk in the western United States over seven decades of environmental change"

-Scripts for "Plague risk in the western United States over seven decades of environmental change"
+Data are available on reasonable request.